 COVID-19 Resources for Pearland Businesses

 We recognize the seriousness of the COVID-19 virus and the impact that it is having on our community.
-Emergency measures – while critical to slowing the spread of COVID-19 – are having an economic impact on individuals, businesses, and communities.
 The City and the City’s Economic Development Corporation (PEDC) understand that our local employers are vital to our community’s economy and are committed to facilitating communications and support from state and local resources during this time.

 As additional federal and state government resources become available in the future, we will continually update this information.
 Please contact us if you have any questions.